 - Failure to read, or to correctly interpret, certification reports on the hood’s performance

 - Focusing only on compliance within the pharmacy, and not in other areas where sterile compounding occurs

 - Failure to realize that a negative pressure room will be required for handling hazardous drugs

 - Overlooking microbial monitoring, or failure to appropriately interpret and monitor results, and failure to take effective corrective actions

 - Failure to complete environmental sampling of both surfaces and air

 Our proven Sterile Compounding Assessment focuses on three major areas to identify gaps and prioritize the areas that are most likely to most significantly impact compliance:

 We assess your clean room and all other locations where non-hazardous and hazardous sterile compounds are prepared

-We guide your health system in personal-related areas including education, training, garbing and documented competence required; based on facility policy, USP <797>/<800> requirements, and observations of operations.
+We guide your facility in the development of policies for education, training, garbing, and documented competence; based on USP <797>/<800> requirements and our observation of your operations